Barbara W. Newell: Education

 Newell attended Vassar College, noting that the historically women's college experience mirrored her childhood experiences with female role models.
-Newell graduated in 1951 with a B.A. in Economics.
+Newell graduated in 1951 with an A.B. in Economics.

 After graduation, Newell was accepted to Yale's graduate program in labor economics, but was discriminated against on the basis of her gender, as she would be prohibited from teaching and completing fieldwork on the side.
 Newell ultimately attended the University of Wisconsin, which welcomed her with no such restrictions.
 Two years into the program, Newell lost her husband of five weeks, George V. Thompson, to polio.
 She took time off from her degree before her father encouraged her to return.
 H. Edwin Young, then chair of the economics department, and Robben Wright Fleming arranged for the University of Illinois to pay for Newell to complete her dissertation before coming back to the University of Wisconsin.
 She wrote her dissertation on Chicago and the labor movement.
 Newell received her M.A.
 In 1953 and Ph.D. in 1958, both in Economics.

 During a time of national focus on poverty, Newell was inspired by Fleming to aid in the development of a Poverty Center in cooperation with Melvin Laird, a Republican Congressman from Wisconsin.
 The Poverty Center proposal was an early inspiration for the creation of the Wellesley Centers for Women (WCW).

 Newell also received honorary degrees from the following thirteen institutions: Central Michigan University (1973), Trinity College (1973), Williams College (1974), Northeastern University (1974), Mt.
 Vernon College (1975), Purdue University (1976), Lesley College (1978), Denison University (1978), Rollins College (1981), Florida Institute of Technology (1981), Eckerd College (1982), Gettysburg College (1982), Butler University (1983), Alaska Pacific University (1986), Monmouth College (1986), and University of Maryland (1987).